MarcusRainbow/Haxcel/README.md

 ## Motivation

-In some senses, Excel is a funtional language.
+In some senses, Excel is a functional language.
 Functions in cells generally do not have side-effects.
 Flow of control expressions such as IF are functions, as is everything else.
 However, some things are missing, and for these, an embedded genuinely functional language such as Haskell is helpful.
 Moreover, because Excel is itself partly functional, Haskell embeds in a really natural way, so you can easily use both Excel and Haskell functions together in the same sheet.

 * In Haxcel, functions are first-class objects, so you can create a function at runtime, store it in an Excel cell and pass it to other funtions.
 * In Haxcel, function calls are non-strict, which makes it possible to handle infinitely recursive functions and infinite lists.
 The functions are only evaluated to the extent that they fill the cells the user wants them to fill, and they are only evaluated when they are needed.